niplav/site/masturbation_and_attractiveness.md

 Abstinence from Masturbation and Success from Cold Approach
 ===========================================================

-> interesting things happen along borders–transitions–not in the middle where everything is the same
+> interesting things happen along borders—transitions—not in the middle where everything is the same

 *– [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson), [“Snow Crash”](https://en.wikipedia.org/wiki/Snow_Crash), 1992*